I have a confession to make: Some days, I don’t like drinking my Omega Cure® cod liver oil straight.

 Even if you never developed a fondness for foods with oily textures, the good news is there’s still hope.
 You have the possibility of changing your perceptions with a few tricks.

-1. Mix Your Way to a Happy Association.
 Juice, kefir, a smoothie, apple sauce — when it comes to mixing with Omega Cure, you have a lot of options.
-Not only does mixing your fresh, taste free cod liver oil into another tasty food cut the oily texture.
-It can also help you create a more positive association with taking your oil.
+Not only does mixing your fresh, taste-free cod liver oil into another tasty food cut the oily texture; it can also help you create a more positive association with taking your daily dose.

-5. Be Okay If Your Feelings Change.
 Over the years, I’ve noticed my texture preferences go through phases.
 I don’t have a scientific explanation for this.
-But I notice that for several weeks, I can take my Omega Cure Extra Strength vial straight without a problem, and then for another block of time, I shiver at the thought.
-During that second period, I will drink half my Omega Cure Extra Strength vial straight, then fill up the vial with kefir and down the rest.
-In other words, if you’re feelings about the texture change, that’s alright.
+But I notice that for several weeks, I can take my Omega Restore vial straight without a problem, and then for another block of time, I shiver at the thought.
+During that second period, I will drink half my Omega Restore vial straight, then fill up the vial with kefir and down the rest.
+In other words, if your feelings about the texture change, that’s alright.
 It might be a signal to switch up your routine.

 1. Birch, Leann, Jennifer S. Savage, and Alison Ventura.
 Influences on the Development of Children’s Eating Behaviours: From Infancy to Adolescence.
 Canadian Journal of Dietetic Practice and Research.
 68.1 (2007): s1–s56.
 May 7, 2009.